LuKks/neural-amxx/README.md

 	server_print("neural_think = %d -> %d", time_start, time_end); //24 -> 33 (9s)

-	//with this results I'm able to make real time thinking without problem
+	//with this results I'm able to make real time thinking without problem }
-	//and with a decent cpu you will too
-}
 ```